srishtyvermaa/AI-Chatbot/README.md

 Copy
 Edit
 npm install
-3. Add .env File
+3. Configure Environment Variables
-Create a .env file in the root with:
+Create a .env file in the root directory:

 ini
 Copy
 Edit
 PORT=2000
 OPENAI_API_KEY=your_openrouter_api_key
-🚨 Don’t share your API key or commit the .env file to GitHub.
+Do not share or commit your API key to source control.

-4. Start the Server
+4. Run the Backend Server
 bash
 Copy
 Edit
 npm run dev
-Backend will run at http://localhost:2000.
+The backend will run at http://localhost:2000.

 5. Run the Frontend (if using separate React setup) bash